 Different Types of Cryptocurrency

-By far the largest cryptocurrency with a market cap of around $1 trillion, Bitcoin was the first crypto to hit the market more than a decade ago, and is the most well-known cryptocurrency.
+By far the largest cryptocurrency with a market cap of nearly $1 trillion, Bitcoin was the first crypto to hit the market in 2009, and it is still the most well-known cryptocurrency.
+Bitcoin established the use of blockchain technology, a decentralized public ledger that contains a digital record of every Bitcoin transaction.

-With a market cap of more than $300 billion, Ethereum is another large, popular cryptocurrency.
-Also known as Ether, its main application involves its platform— which allows for the building of decentralized applications, and the creation of smart contracts.
-Ether is used to run applications on the platform, and is also a method of purchasing other cryptocurrencies.
+With a market cap of more than $400 billion, Ethereum is another blockchain network, but it’s known as a programmable blockchain, which allows for the building of decentralized applications, and the creation of smart contracts.
+Its currency is known as Ether (ETH), which is the main form of exchange on the Ethereum platform.
+But unlike Bitcoin, there is no limit to the number of ETHs that can be created.

 How to Build the Best Crypto Portfolio

-It pays to do one’s research before building a crypto portfolio—especially if you want to put together the best crypto portfolio for your individual goals and risk tolerance.
-(Reminder: crypto investing is considered high risk!)
+It pays to do your research before building a crypto portfolio — especially if you want to put together the best crypto portfolio for your individual goals and risk tolerance.
 Here are some ways to get started:

 • Keep tabs on current crypto values.
-CoinMarketCap and Live Coin Watch might be good places to start to see what cryptocurrencies are available, and the values at which they’re trading.
+CoinMarketCap and Live Coin Watch can be good places to start to see what cryptocurrencies are available, and the values at which they’re trading.

-• Read crypto white papers.
-See if the crypto company has put out a white paper or other research report, like the Bitcoin white paper published in 2008.
-These reports may explain how a cryptocurrency works, what it’s designed to do, and a roadmap for the currency.
+• Read the research.
+Some crypto platforms publish white papers or other research reports, like the Bitcoin white paper published in 2008 that jump started the crypto revolution.
+These reports often explain how a cryptocurrency works, what it’s designed to do, and a roadmap for the currency.

 • Pay attention to how a currency is (or will be) used.
-What gives it value?
-A currency that ultimately has no concrete use—or that may have been created as a meme or joke—may not be very valuable in the future.
+What gives a particular crypto currency its value?
+A currency that ultimately has no concrete use may not be valuable in the future, versus a currency that is predicated on innovation or developing new systems or technologies.

 • Follow news and events involving cryptocurrency.
 Even among the most established currencies like Bitcoin, things can change fast, and the news cycle can affect values.
-Staying up to date may help investors make informed decisions about buying and selling going forward.
+Staying up to date can help investors make informed decisions about trading crypto.

 • Consider stop losses.
 Because the cryptocurrency market can be volatile, it may be a good idea to set some guardrails around your investments, such as stop loss orders.
 Stop losses are orders to sell an asset when it falls to a certain price.
 Setting stop losses on cryptocurrencies may help protect investors from taking too big of a hit to their crypto portfolio’s value, should prices drop.

 Ready to start buying and selling cryptocurrency?
-With SoFi Invest® you can trade Bitcoin, Litecoin, Ethereum and more with as little as $10 to start—and manage your portfolio right from the mobile app.
+With SoFi Invest® you can trade crypto with as little as $10 to start — and manage your portfolio right from the mobile app.
+SoFi Members also have access to complimentary financial planning with a professional.

 The information provided is not meant to provide investment or financial advice.
 Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
 SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.